kdshah6593/the-sports-report-frontend/Notes.md

 - Create a Route in App.js for it that uses login authetincation function

 11. Change Loading to an Animation of Loading use Material UI Feedback section
-12. Change how the List of Players or Teams look using Material UI List section